sedrickcz/blog_tyden_backup/README.md

 Disclaimer
 ----------------------------
 It's experimental script and created for my needs.
 It may or may not work for other users.
-Feel free to fork it and modify it for your needs.
+Feel free to fork it and modify it to your needs.